wetransform/hc-documentation/README.md

 - Replace inline styles with [JSX compliant styles](#use-inline-styles).
 Use `style="(([\w.-]+:\s*[^\s;]\s;?\s*)*)"` to retrieve inline styles.
 - Replace custom HTML components with Docusaurus built-in ones.
 See [this section](#use-docusaurus-built-in-components).

+*Note*: To find and replace the text using the regular expressions suggested above, the Code Editor built-in Find & Replace feature can be used.
+Place the search and the replace regular expressions in the Find and the Replace boxes respectively.
+This feature can also be used with filters, so filtering the search to the documents folders might be useful.

 # Writing Markdown Documents
 Before writing Markdown documents, in addition to conforming to the Markdown rules (e.g. indentation), please consider the following points as it's required to write only valid documents.